adospinoiu/MERN_Reading_List/README (GitHub Created Blank).md

 $146 Didn't happen today.
 Needs to happen tomorrow.
 I will make sure of it.

 #147 Back from a trip.
 Hoping to start fresh tomorrow.

+#148 Have at least started opening the pages to see where I'm at.